erroronline1/caro/readme.md

 * O.Data_1 The application MUST store sensitive data in encrypted form.
 The backend system SHOULD store sensitive data, encrypted in a way, so that it can only be decrypted by the user itself.
     > [Encryption statement](#encryption-statement)
 * O.Data_2 All sensitive data collected MUST NOT be kept in the backend system beyond the duration of their respective processing.
-    > *Currently there is no deletion possible for audit safety reasons and an expected data lifespan of up to 30 years.
-Once a deletion process has been established (feedback of authorities regarding GDPR has yet to be received ever since 9/24) a deletion occurs on the database level.
-The operator of the infrastructure is responsible for a secure deletion of data on the disk and backups.*
+    > User deletion considers all data including calendar-entries, time tracking and trainings.
+It is a [legitimate interest](#terms-of-service-for-using-the-application) to keep names within records for audit safety.
+Records are deleted after exceeding their [retention period](#record-deletion).
+The operator of the infrastructure is responsible for a secure deletion of data on the disk and backups.
 * O.Data_3 The backend system MUST take into account the principles of data minimization and limitation due to the purpose.
     > Only active and intentional user input is processed and stored.
 * O.Data_4 The backend system MUST remove all metadata with data protection relevance, such the GPS coordinates of the location, used hardware, etc., whenever these data is not needed for the legitimate purpose of the application.